NannanLi999/UniHuman/README.md

 `wpose/densepose`: Densepose predictions of the processed images.

-`wpose/gt_parsing`: Ground truth parsing maps of the processed images.
+`wpose/gt_parsing`: Annotated parsing maps of the processed images.
 We use these parsing maps for all the comparison methods in our paper.

 **WVTON**